-The Name Preset page is shown if a Custom Picture Mode is selected on the first wizard page, and is used to select which of the 5 available memory locations to use to store the custom mode settings, and to enter a custom name for the mode.
+The Name Preset page is shown if a Custom Picture Mode is selected on the first wizard page, and is used to select which of the 3 or 5 available memory locations to use to store the custom mode settings, and to enter a custom name for the mode.

-There are 5 available memory locations which can be selected in this dialog.
-Choose a memory location containing a Custom Picture Mode setting.
-The settings for the selected location in this dialog will be overwritten in the next stage, so choose a Custom Picture Mode that is not currently needed.
+Depending on the monitor model being used, there are either 3 or 5 available memory locations which can be selected in this page.
+Note that the current settings in the selected memory location will be overwritten at the next stage, so choose a memory location containing a Custom Picture Mode setting that you do not currently need.